For growth stage B2B businesses in the US, Frontline X will help establish you in Europe

 For early stage founders in Europe, Frontline Seed will help you grow your business nationally and internationally

-I’ve had a similar conversation about 10 times in the last 3 months with various people in tech — ‘v tempting to just hire a sick web designer launch a next gen data tool to a limited waitlist then drop the bag on Coatue & take 5m off the table at the A’ — this is crazy and of the times talk.
+I’ve had a similar conversation about 10 times in the last 3 months with various people in tech — ‘v tempting to just hire a sick web designer launch a next gen data tool to a limited waitlist then drop the bag on Coatue and take 5m off the table at the A’ — this is crazy and of the times talk.
 But for anyone with ‘the right background’ and a decent idea, raising a seed round right now is pretty straightforward.
+What a time to be alive.

 Hire a few good people and close some pilots?
 Series A, ahoy!
 Actually start generating revenue?
 Well, this business may still be a dumpster fire but investors will happily let you take a few millie off the table to compensate you for the continued risk you take on building the company.
 This isn’t the sign of a healthy market, and while it’s possible, it’s all the wrong reasons to start a company.